javiearth/git-course/git-course.md

 #### 1.15.3 Working in your own remote repository

-You can start sharing your developing skills to the world by uploading to the cloud your own individual repository (or you cam make it private, it doesn't change anything about how you work).
+You can start sharing your developing skills to the world by uploading to the cloud your own individual repository (or you can make it private, it doesn't change anything about how you work with it).

 The way you work in an individual repository is working with git locally in your computer and after finishing some work (committing, merging branches, etc.) you update the remote repository.